Generic name: fosphenytoin [ fos-FEN-i-toyn ]

-What is Cerebyx (fosphenytoin)?
+What is Cerebyx?

-Fosphenytoin is used to prevent or control seizures.
-Fosphenytoin is used only for a short time when other forms of phenytoin cannot be given.
+Cerebyx is an anticonvulsant that is used to prevent or control seizures.
+This medicine is used short term or when other forms of phenytoin cannot be given.

-Fosphenytoin may also be used for purposes not listed in this medication guide.
+Cerebyx may also be used for purposes not listed in this medication guide.

 heart block, AV block;

-porphyria (a genetic enzyme disorder that causes symptoms affecting the skin or nervous system);
+porphyria (a genetic enzyme disorder that causes symptoms affecting the skin or nervous system); or

 if you drink large amounts of alcohol.

-How is Cerebyx (fosphenytoin)given?
+How is Cerebyx given?

 What happens if I miss a dose?